Read Willard Van Orman Quine with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Quine’s 7 greatest contributions to philosophy.

-Keep Willard Van Orman Quine’s 7 Greatest Contributions to Philosophy distinct from Quine’s 7 Greatest Contributions to Philosophy: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Willard Van Orman Quine’s 7 Greatest Contributions to Philosophy distinct from Quine’s 7 Greatest Contributions to Philosophy: one is a philosophical move, the other is part of its downstream use, extension, or correction.

 - Willard Van Orman Quine’s 7 Greatest Contributions to Philosophy: These contributions collectively revolutionized various aspects of philosophy, particularly in logic, epistemology, and the philosophy of language, establishing Quine as a central figure in 20th-century analytic philosophy.